Timinator2000/Algorithm_X/15 - all or none/01 - all or none.md

 1. `a` and `h`

 ?[How many all-or-none sets of events are present in this scenario?]
-[] 1 – Please make the next question harder.
+-[] 1 – Please make the next question harder.
-[] 2 – I’m just guessing.
+-[] 2 – I’m just guessing.
-[x] 3 – I’ve always liked the number 3.
+-[x] 3 – I’ve always liked the number 3.
-[] 4 – I’m excluding `x` and `y` as they should only be used in math equations.
+-[] 4 – I’m excluding `x` and `y` as they should only be used in math equations.
-[] 5 – Don’t insult me, I know how to count!
+-[] 5 – Don’t insult me, I know how to count!

 The correct answer is 3, but why?
 Any sets that intersect in any way must be joined together.
 Let’s rewrite the sets from 1, 3 and 5 above: